 There is no reason why this version cannot be played with just two people but our suggestion is that you buy one of the cheaper versions (like the pocket-sized one above) to see if you enjoy it before buying this more expensive version.

-A quick reminder: A subscription to Education Quizzes allows up to 6 children to play over 3,000 online quizzes and it provides endless hours of entertainment all for £9.99 per month.
+A quick reminder: A subscription to Education Quizzes allows up to 6 children to play over 3,000 online quizzes and provides endless hours of entertainment for just £9.99 per month.
 Subscribe